braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 ### Deleting variants

 When variants are deleted from a Canvas, the following occurs:

 - Steps within the variant (including those shared by other variants) will be deleted.
 - The step analytics and the top-level analytics for the Canvas, such as _Total Entries_, _Total Exits_, and _Conversion Rate_, will be deleted.
 - Users in deleted variants are exited from the steps, and any following messages are not sent.

+### Canvas entry properties

+Canvas entry properties aren't templated into steps when sent.
+This means when Canvas entry properties are edited after a Canvas has launched, these changes will only apply to new users who enter the Canvas.
+If your Canvas allows users to re-enter the Canvas, any users who re-enter will be determined by the updated Canvas entry properties.

 ## Best practices

-Check out these best practices to keep in mind when editing or adding to your Canvas after it's been launched using Canvas Flow.
+Check out these best practices to keep in mind when editing or adding to your Canvas after it's been launched.

 ### Disconnected steps